 If having a solid value proposition was a good idea before COVID, the pandemic has made having an airtight deliverable value a must.
 Securing a value proposition that differentiates your product from other key players is especially important when decision makers are hesitant and money may not be flowing.

 A rock-solid product-market fit is essential to closing the deal in the post-pandemic sales environment.
 C-level executives are accountable for every last dollar they spend, and if they don’t see clear value in a particular product or service, they won’t purchase it out of charity.
 Sales teams need to come out swinging with a perfect pitch that will answer all their prospects’ hesitations upfront.
 But the pitch is just one side of it.
 The product has to deliver, too.
 It has to be everything the pitch made it out to be and then some.

-Staying relevant and selling SaaS in a pandemic and even post-pandemic economy comes down to relevancy and accuracy.
+Staying relevant and knowing recommendations for selling SaaS in a pandemic and even post-pandemic economy comes down to relevancy and accuracy.
 Razor-focused prospecting combined with a new set of best practices fit for the time, and a product that truly gives value hold the key to success in the new normal.